Gold Filled vs Gold Plated vs Gold Vermeil: A 101 Guide

 • Gold Filled

-The minimum amount of gold in gold filled is 5% of the total metal weight of the item.
-And from decade-long experience, the layer thickness starts from 3-5 microns.
-While the minimum purity of the gold content is 10 karats.
+The minimum amount of gold in gold filled is 5% real gold by weight.
 Gold-filled items usually have markings on them depicting their karatage.
 A karat is 1/24 parts of an item’s gold content.
 As a result, if a gold piece has a 1/20 12K G.F. marking, it means that at least 1/20th of 12 Karat gold is present in its weight.

 • Gold Vermeil